 Invoking a Computation from your Solana program

-Before reading this, we recommend having read the Computation Lifecycle section and the Arcis inputs/outputs section.
+Before reading this, we recommend having read the Computation Lifecycle section, the Arcis inputs/outputs section, and the Callback Type Generation guide to understand how output types like AddTogetherOutput

 Let's say we have the following encrypted instruction and want to invoke it from our MXE.